 - 1. Cumulative Fiscal Report (overall grant and match expenditures are reported quarterly by budget line item); - 2.
-Program Reports in the format/time frame prescribed by the grantor: - CFR2 (quarterly expenditures by funding source and service on the Expenditures by Services Category), - Biannual Narrative Progress Report (narrates the progress of the program), - Annual Performance Measure Framework (includes data from Annual Consumer Survey), - Annual Consumer characteristics updates into the WellSky Aging and Disability database (formerly SAMS), and - Monthly Data entry of new Consumer characteristics and service delivery into the WellSky Aging and Disability database (formerly SAMS).
+Program Reports in the format/time frame prescribed by the grantor: - CFR2 (quarterly expenditures by funding source and service on the Expenditures by Services Category); - · Biannual Narrative Progress Report; - Annual Performance Measure Framework (includes data from Annual Consumer Survey), - Monthly Data entry of service delivery and consumer characteristics into the WellSky Aging and Disability database (formerly SAMS).